Understanding Do-Not-Call rules: The complete guide

 California Consumer Privacy Act – CCPA

-- Prohibits sharing personal data for marketing without consent.
+Telemarketers must provide an opt-out option for consumers. - Prohibits sharing or selling personal data for marketing without proper notice and consent.

 Florida Do-Not-Call list rules (Florida Telemarketing Act)